1. Goals

 5. Survey

-In almost every case, the boundaries listed in your deed will suffice to determine the land protected by your conservation easement.
-In the unlikely event a new survey is needed, you are responsible for the cost.*
+If the boundaries listed in your deed will suffice to determine the land protected by your conservation easement than you will not need a new survey.
+In the event a new survey is needed, you are responsible for the cost.*

 6. Presentation of the Easement to the Trust’s Board